 How Should a Tenant Respond to an Eviction?

 A Motion to Determine Rent should only be filed if the Tenant is disputing the amount that is owed.
 If they disagree, they should still deposit the past due rent.
+A Tenant must deposit rent during the case.
+Failure to do so can result in a Judgment.

 Final Hearing on Eviction

 This occurs if the case does not get resolved at Mediation.
 At the Hearing, the Landlord and Tenant will present their arguments to the Judge.
 If they find in favor of the Landlord, a Judgment will be entered.
 Thereafter, the Clerk will sign a Writ of Possession directing the Sheriff to post a 24 hour notice on the door.
+A Tenant can file a Motion to Stay if they have a legitimate defense to the Writ.

 If the Court finds in favor of the Tenant, they can remain in the property and recover their fees.
 In addition, they may award the rent that is in the Registry to them as well.